The Best Yoga Poses For Beginners

 Yoga is a practice which incorporates the body, spirit, and mind.
 There are several types of yoga, and each can be challenging in their own way.

-For anyone who has never done yoga before, it can be difficult to know where to start.
+For anyone who has never done yoga before, it can be difficult to know where to start, or what type of yoga to try.
 Some yoga poses look incredibly complex and rely on a great deal of strength and mobility, and even the terminology used can appear daunting to those who are new to yoga.

 There are huge mental and physical benefits to practicing yoga, so it is well worth starting even if you are nervous!
 Even practicing just 10 minutes of yoga a day will help you see a difference, including: